RedCrewOS/open-qr-standard/profiles/core-profile.md

             "expiryTime": {
                "type": "string",
                "format": "date-time",
                "description": "The expiry time of the QR code.
-After this time the qr-id cannot be used to claim a session " },
+After this time the offer-id cannot be used to claim a session "
+            },
             "profiles": {
                "type": "object",
-               "description": "An object with details for each of the qr profiles supported by this qr-id.
+               "description": "An object with details for each of the qr profiles supported by this offer-id.
 Each property of this object uses the urn of the profile and contains properties defined by the qr profile that the urn denotes", "additionalProperties": false,
                "patternProperties": {
                   "^urn:.*$": {